-IER is a U.S. Department of State official designated J1 sponsor.
-The J1 Teacher Program helps to place qualified Exchange Visitors to teach full-time in primary and secondary accredited educational institutions.
+IER is an officially designated sponsor by the Department of State.
+Our program participants have an opportunity to teach full-time in primary and secondary accredited educational schools.
 If you meet the requirements below and are ready to make a difference to your life and others APPLY now.

 If you meet the above requirement, you will be notified and scheduled for a SKYPE interview for English proficiency test.
 Once selected into the program, an interview with host school’s representatives will be arranged if placement service is requested.

 Based on the Federal law [22CFR 62.14] requirements that all Exchange Visitors (as well as their accompanying spouses and dependents) have insurance in effect that covers them for sickness or accidents during the time of their participation in the Exchange Visitor Program.
 You can choose to buy your own insurance policy or purchase through IER’s partner agency.